cilginc/cilginc.github.io/_posts/2025-07-03-TryHackMe-ContainMe.md

 root@host1:/usr/share/man/zh_TW#
 ```

-And we got root by little luck.

-Lets get the flag
+And just like that, we have a root shell!
+The binary must have some hardcoded logic for the user `mike`.
+We didn't even have to decompile it.
+Sometimes you get lucky!

+### Step 5: Pivoting - The Plot Thickens

+We're root!
+Time to grab the flag from `/root` and... wait a minute.

 ```bash
 root@host1:/root# ls -la